Serving

 1. Cheddar Cheese: A quality aged cheddar is essential.
 Industrial cheddar turns into a mass of rubber on the toast.
 The cheese in the photo was a New Zealand sharp cheddar (the cheapest decent cheddar they had at Trader Joe's).

-2. Original Version: Take a slab of toast and moisten it with ale.
+2. Original Version: First, you need to heat your Salamander in the fire until it glows red.
+Take a slab of toast and moisten it with ale.
 Take a slab of cheese and roast it on one side with a red hot salamander.
 Flip it roast side down on the toast and roast the other side with the salamander.
 Smear some mustard on top and serve.